 Grading % of Course Grade Date Details & Policy

-Final Exam (20%) 04/30/16 4pm-7pm Comprehensive exam.
-Missing the
+Final Exam (20%) 12/10/16 8am-11am Comprehensive exam.

-Final Exam without a valid excuse

-from the Dean will result in a zero

-exam score.

-Midterm (20%) 03/03/16 Missing the Midterm without an
+Midterm (20%) 10/12/16 Missing the Midterm without an

 "excused" absence results in a zero

 score for this Test.
 If you miss the

 Midterm with an "excused" absence,

 the Final Exam will account for 40%

 of the course grade.

 Homework (35%) TBD There will be several homeworks

 throughout the semester.
 No late

 assignments will be accepted.
 No

 "make-ups" will be given.
 If you miss

 an assignment due to an "excused"

 absence, your Homework grade will be

 reweighted among the remaining

 homework assignments.

 Macro-Strategy Portfolio Semester-long, group portfolio management exercise.

 Report to CIO (15%) As per course calendar A weekly summary of market, macro,

 and policy activity.
 Discuss how these

 events impacted your portfolio, and

 how you will position your portfolio in

 the coming week.
 Submitted electroni-

 cally via email.

 VC Roadshow (10%) TBD Your goal is to acquire venture capi-

 tal (VC) funding.
 Each group must

 prepare a thorough accounting of their

 team's activity during the semester,

 present their outlook to the class, and

 turn in a full written report.
 Submitted

 electronically via email.